Recommended Breda Genetics panel for this condition:

 Lissencephaly 1 (LIS1), also known as classic lissencephaly, is caused by mutation in the PAFAH1B1 gene.
 Classic lissencephaly is associated with an abnormally thick cortex, reduced or abnormal lamination, and diffuse neuronal heterotopia.
 The phenotype is dominant, meaning that a single heterozygous mutation in the PAFAH1B1 gene can cause the disorder.

-Lissencephaly 2 (LIS2), also known as lissencephaly Norman-Roberts type, is caused by mutations in the RELN gene and shows autosomal recessive inheritance.
+Lissencephaly 2 (LIS2), also known as lissencephaly Norman-Roberts type, is caused by mutation in the RELN gene and shows autosomal recessive inheritance.
 In respect to LIS1, LIS2 presents distinctive associated features such as low sloping forehead and a prominent nasal bridge.

 Lissencephaly 3 (LIS3) is caused by heterozygous mutation in the TUBA1A gene.
 Clinics may vary from patient to patient and include profound mental retardation, spastic tetraplegia, and intractable tonic-clonic seizures.

-Lissencephaly 4 (LIS4) is caused by mutation in the NDE1 gene and shows autosomal recessive inheritance.
+Lissencephaly 4 (LIS4) is caused by mutations in the NDE1 gene and shows autosomal recessive inheritance.
 Severe brain atrophy, extreme microcephaly and profound mental retardation are typical.
 This particular form of lissencephaly is sometimes referred to as microlissencephaly.

 Lissencephaly 5 (LIS5) is caused by mutation in the LAMB1 gene and shows autosomal recessive inheritance.
 LIS5 is characterized by cobblestone changes in the cortex, more severe in the posterior region, and subcortical band heterotopia (SBH).
 Patients show hydrocephalus, seizures, and severely delayed psychomotor development.